For MSc level entry

-Minimum of 2:2 honours degree or equivalent academic qualification in cognate and semi-cognate subject area.
-For PG conversion programmes, non-cognate degrees will be considered.
-Corporate (or chartered) membership of relevant professional institutions will also be considered.
+You will need a minimum of a 2:2 honours degree or equivalent academic qualification in a cognate and semi-cognate subject area.
+For PG conversion programmes, non-cognate degrees will also be considered.

 Months of entry

-The High Speed Train and Track Systems programme is delivered by experts in the field of high speed railway engineering, covering a wide range of relevant disciplines including:
+Railway Systems Engineering and Management is delivered by experts in the field of high speed railway engineering, including Professor Peter Woodward and Dr João Pombo, and covers a wide range of relevant disciplines including:

 - High speed track design and train operations

 - Railway vehicle dynamics and advanced rolling stock modelling

 The Programme Leader, Dr João Pombo, is a specialist in railway dynamics with 18 years’ experience and has been involved in the development of several computer codes with applications to railway engineering.
 He has led and participated in several projects in close collaboration with leading international research centres and industry players.
 João Pombo is author of more than 80 papers in refereed journals and international conferences.
 He is the editor-in-chief of the “International Journal of Railway Technology” and chairman of the "International Conference on Railway Technology" series.